thathurtabit/crumbs/README.md

 4. Go to Appearance > Themes and activate Crumbs.

 5. Email your client and politely let them know that Crumbs will remain active until payment is cleared.

+NOTE:

+Crumbs will automatically change the name of the website so all you'll have to do is activate the theme.